dredge-bio/dredge/documentation/instructions.md

 ## Alternate transcript names { data-field=transcriptAliases }

 Each transcript can be referred to by many identifiers, any of which a user might use to search your DrEdGE page.
 To tell DrEdGE the different names for each transcript in your project, create a TSV or CSV file with one row for each transcript.
-Each row must start with the transcript name used in **%%field-expressionMatrix%%**, followed by alternate names or codes for that transcript.
+Each row must start with a transcript ID used in **%%field-expressionMatrix%%**, followed by alternate names or codes for that transcript.
 Enter the name of this file in the **%%field-transcriptAliases%%** field.

 Example: https://github.com/dredge-bio/example-dataset/blob/master/transcript_aliases.tsv